 Hence, before making a choice, it is imperative to identify the features and performance score of a battle rope.
 In other words, select a particular type of battle rope that meets your workout-related needs.

-In this comprehensive guide, we will be discussing the key features and properties of different types of CrossFit ropes.
+In this comprehensive guide, we will be discussing the key features and properties of different types of Functional Training ropes.
 It will allow you to choose a top-notch battle rope that is worthy to buy.

 Besides, we have compiled this buying guide after consulting with the professionals in the battle rope industry.
 Here, we will talk about the physical structure, physical properties, and types of material used for battle ropes.